 Free Anti-Stigma Resources for Bucks Schools

-The Bucks Mind CYP team have created some Champion the Change resources that aim to encourage children, parents and school staff to start conversations to help identify and challenge stigma.
+Bucks Mind’s Children and Young People Team has created some Champion the Change resources that aim to encourage children, parents and school staff to start conversations to help identify and challenge stigma.
 We have different activities to suit the different age groups, such as guided workshops and videos.
 If your own children or a relative’s/friend’s children attend a Bucks school, please ask their school to sign up.